ibm-apiconnect/lifecycle/production-lifecycle.md

 the catalog, and it can be invoked by consumers who subscribe to either the Tourism or the Climbon product.

+See the [article on API products](./api-products.md) for more detailed information.

+## Publishing

+In API Connect, the logical runtime or stack is represented by a catalog.
+In order to socialize and/or enforce APIs the product that references the APIs must be deployed to a catalog.
+API products can either be published to a catalog from the online API Manager drafts location or from a file system.

+For most production use case cases, we recommend keeping the API product and OpenAPI definitions in a first class source code control management system (eg git).
+This enables the artifacts to be under a first class version control with fully support for merging, branch management, et al, and supports first class integration with CICD pipelines to support deploying and testing the artifacts.

 ## Product Lifecycle and Co-Publishing